With dozens upon dozens of water filter pitchers on the market, it can become a headache to choose the right one for your family.

 Filter systems come and go and some are certainly not worth the hype – we’ve spent countless hours researching and testing a few out that are NSF certified to bring you peace of mind.
 With that said, here’s our top 5 water filter pitcher reviews:

 #1.
-Epic Water Pitcher – Best overall
+Clearly Filtered Water Pitcher – Best Overall

 Do you have city tap water?
 Want to remove both lead and fluoride?
 Then, this is the pitcher for you…